iotaledger/tips/text/0020-bech32-address-format/0020-bech32-address-format.md

 ## Bech32 for human-readable encoding

-The human readable encoding of the address is Bech32 (as described in [BIP-0173](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki)).
+The human-readable encoding of the address is Bech32 (as described in [BIP-0173](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki)).
 A Bech32 string is at most 90 characters long and consists of:

 - The **human-readable part** (HRP), which conveys the IOTA protocol and distinguishes between Mainnet (the IOTA token) and Testnet (testing version):
    -  `iot` is the human-readable part for Mainnet addresses